Syllabus for Math 214 (Multivariable

 Tutoring

-work.
-While tutors may need to give some
+about class work.
+While tutors may need

-(Students who miss class should get a copy of class notes from the
+not the tutors’ job to teach material from scratch.
+(Students who miss class should get a copy of

-instructor, from a tutor, or from a classmate.
+class notes from the instructor, from a tutor, or from a classmate.
+It is then the student’s responsibility to

-notes, and direct any questions to a tutor, the instructor, or a classmate.)
+review the material, update notes, and direct any questions to a tutor, the

 Required Materials